raffaeleflorio/oogent/README.md

                     new EchoAgent(new SimpleResponse("Sorry, I don't understood your question.
 Could you be more specific?"))
             )
     );

-    var newMessage = new HumanMessage("what about international titles?");
+    var newMessage = new HumanMessage("and is it compatible with which language?");
     var response = agent.response(newMessage);
     conversation.append(newMessage).append(new AiMessage(response.text()));
     conversations.save(conversation);
     System.out.println(response.text());
+    /*
+        According to the reliable source, oogent (Object-Oriented aGent) is a minimal 21 Java library.
+Therefore, based on this information, we can conclude that oogent is compatible with the Java programming language.
+     */
 }
 ```